systemetric/sheep/docs/hello-servos.md

 However, where the value of a motor determines the *speed* it turns, the value of a servo controls the *position* it is at on its rotation, with a range of -100 to 100.
 Try it out on your robot to see which values correspond to each position!

 :::tip
-When your robot is turned off, the brain will automatically set all of its servos to the 0 position
+When your robot is turned off, the brain will automatically set all of its servos to the 0 position.
+Make sure you factor this in when you run your robots!
 :::